-The NetVault Backup Service fails to start on a Windows®-based NetVault Backup Server.
+The NetVault Backup Service fails to start on a Windows-based NetVault Backup Server.

-Check the Windows Event Viewer to see if it displays the following message:

-PDT FATAL: lock file "postmaster.pid" already exists
+Check the Windows Event Viewer for the following message: PDT FATAL: lock file "postmaster.pid" already exists.

 NetVault Backup cannot start if the PostgreSQL database that is used to store the system data does not start.
 To correct this issue, delete the "postmaster.pid" file from the location referenced in the log and restart the NetVault Backup Server.